...

 Ryūjin-numa Pond (龍神沼)

 The pond is probably one of the most beautiful ponds in the mountain range.
-The emerald green-colored pond will be extra stunning when contrasting the bright autumn color of the surrounding nature.
+The emerald green-colored pond will be extra stunning when set against the bright autumn colours of the surrounding nature.

 If you go to the other side of the pond, you will see a small shrine in the distance.
-But please just stay on the wooden trail for your safety instead of following your adventurous spirit and wandering into the wild.
+However, please stay on the wooden trail for your safety, rather than following your adventurous spirit and wandering into the wild.

 How to Get to Tashirotai Marsh